Jcalipon-dev/Data-Analyst-Portfolio-Transforming-Data-into-Insights/Case Study No.1.md

 Each CSV file was imported into a separate Excel worksheet in order to process the data for this project.
 Data processing was divided into four main tasks:

-**Checking for data integrity**: this involved checking the data completeness, making sure the datasets included accurate information, and making sure that the information was consistent across the datasets used.
+**Normalization of dataset**: this involved checking the data completeness, making sure the datasets included accurate information, and making sure that the information was consistent across the datasets used.

 **Cleaning the dataset**: this involved checking for any error, typos, duplicate entries, blank cells, and ensuring consistent data formats across each column.

-**Aligning the dataset with the business objective**:
+**Aligning the dataset with the business objective**: Aligning the dataset with the business task involves manipulating the data to provide the best answers for the task at hand.
+To achieve this, four new variables were created:

+1. **ride_length**: This variable is calculated by subtracting the start time of each ride from its end time.
+2. **day_of_week**: This variable indicates the day of the week on which each ride started.
+3. **day_of_week_desc**: This variable maps each day of the week to a corresponding number, where 1 represents Sunday and 7 represents Saturday.
+4. **route**: This variable is formed by concatenating the start station name with the end station name, allowing us to identify the most frequent route taken by users.
+5. **time_of_day**: This variable helps identify which time of day experiences the highest number of rides by users.

+These new variables will enhance my analysis and provide insights into user behavior.